 Because the cycle is always creeping higher even after points of deflation, the long-term inflation remains constant.
 So over time, if you were to have $50 saved 40 years ago, over time, with the impact of higher inflation rates, the value of what $50 could buy 40 years ago is now cut in half.

 The purchasing power has significantly decreased.
 Imagine being on a fixed income.
 If you made the same amount of money today as you did 10 years ago with no raise, you would not be able to afford rent, let alone purchase daily essentials.

 Rather than leaving money in low-interest savings accounts or at home, stored under the mattress, rendering money worthless, consumers and businesses alike should look for investment opportunities that will offer higher returns after inflation hits.

 Acquiring the right assets and investment opportunities will freeze or increase the value of their money over time.
 This could look like investing in stocks, bonds, real estate, or high-yield savings accounts or CDs.

-As money’s value decreases, the cost for the same goods and services goes up.
+As money’s value decreases, the cost of the same goods and services goes up.
 Even though inflation points to a healthy economy, consumers will face inflated prices on their daily necessities, investments, and luxury items alike.
-However, if income also rises with booming business, this may not be a cause for concern.
+However, if income also rises with a booming business, this may not be a cause for concern.
 In other words, as prices rise, and money’s value decreases, the cost of living will increase if income does not match inflation’s rate of acceleration.

 Because of this, inflation is today’s biggest threat to small businesses.
 The pressure employers face to increase wage compensation to mirror the increase in the cost of living could impair a business’s success.
 With purchasing powers limited by dramatic inflation rates, many businesses are unable to afford increased wages.